This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 This is where you convince the brand to choose you with raving reviews and beautiful photography.
 You’re a content creator, right?
 So now it’s time to show off what you can do!

-In my media kit, I have 3 examples of my favorite brand work along with a few of what I consider to be my best photos.
-I have also included the logos of the 4-5 biggest names I’ve worked with.
 It’s good to think of this section of your media kit almost as a portfolio of your best work.
 And of course, be sure to highlight any press or features your blog or social media accounts have received.

-If you haven’t worked with any brands yet you can still showcase your best photos to give the brand an idea of what you can do.
-Maybe you go hiking a lot and have a beautiful photo in the woods with a brand jacket or new hiking shoes.
 Or book a stay at a hotel that inspires you and focus on creating some great content you can show off.
 The idea is just to highlight how you would create content around the product or destination in question and what the brand can expect if they choose to work with you.

 The same goes for testimonials from the previous brands you’ve worked with.
 This section will give your work even more credibility and show a brand that you’re not only creative but also professional and a pleasure to work with.
-You can also include comments from blog readers and dm’s from people you have helped or inspired with your content.
+You can also include comments from blog readers and DM’s from people you have helped or inspired with your content.

 7. Contact info